lltfm/openness/works/saltem_hoc/openness_gpt/responses/heretica/openness_gpt-responses-heretica-contemplating_social_control.md

 economy composed of at least trillions of independent decisions.
-Critics argue that central banks distort free markets by manipulating interest rates and the money supply, creating artificial conditions that lead to bubbles and recessions-predictable to insiders who benefit-and inevitably leads to wealth inequality long-term.
+Critics argue that central banks distort free markets by manipulating interest rates and the money supply, creating artificial conditions that lead to bubbles and recessions—predictable to insiders who benefit—and inevitably leads to wealth inequality long-term.

 Or perhaps this: central banks operate within a framework where money is created